KenKundert/inform/doc/user.rst

 """"""

 .. py:function:: indent(text, leader='    ',  first=0, stops=1, sep='\\n')
+   :noindex:

-:func:`inform.indent` indents *text*.
+:func:`indent` indents *text*.
 Multiples of *leader* are added to the beginning of the lines to indent.  *first* is the number of indentations used for the first line relative to the others (may be negative but (first + stops) should not be.  *stops* is the default number of indentations to use. *sep* is the string used to separate the lines.

 .. code-block:: python